nixworks/public/news/2012/12/12/README.md

 Car bomb and two explosions at main gate of Interior Ministry, after earlier blast at Palace of Justice, state TV says.

 ### [Musicians and entertainers including the Rolling Stones, Eric Clapton and Bruce Springsteen perform a benefit concert for victims of Hurricane Sandy at Madison Square Garden in New York City. ](/news/2012/12/12/musicians-and-entertainers-including-the-rolling-stones-eric-clapton-and-bruce-springsteen-perform-a-benefit-concert-for-victims-of-hurrica.md)
-_Context: Bruce Springsteen and the E Street Band, Eric Clapton, Hurricane Sandy, Madison Square Garden, New York's, Rolling Stones_
+_Context: Bruce Springsteen and the E Street Band, Eric Clapton, Hurricane Sandy, Madison Square Garden, New York City, Rolling Stones_

 ### [Pope Benedict XVI sends his first Twitter message with an assist using his personal account (pontifex|Pope Benedict XVI). ](/news/2012/12/12/pope-benedict-xvi-sends-his-first-twitter-message-with-an-assist-using-his-personal-account-pontifex-pope-benedict-xvi.md)
 Pope Benedict XVI sends his first much-anticipated Twitter message using the handle @pontifex as his personal account.